Battle of Dunbar (1650): Infantry

 Both armies organised their infantry regiments into brigades of three regiments each, which were typically deployed with two regiments abreast and the third behind as a reserve.
 Sometimes the two forward regiments of a brigade would amalgamate into a single larger battalia.
 The men in each unit would form up four or five ranks deep and in a relatively loose formation, with about 1 m of frontage per file; so an infantry regiment of 600 might form up 120 men wide and 5 deep, giving it a frontage of 120 m and a depth of 5 m.
 The pikemen would be placed in the centre of a formation, in a "stand", with the musketeers divided on each side.
 The usual tactic against infantry was for the musketeers to fire on their opponents and once it was thought that they had been sufficiently weakened or demoralised the stand of pikemen would advance, attempting to break through the enemy centre.
-This was known as a "push of the pike".
+This was known as a "push of pike".
 The musketeers would also advance, engaging the enemy with their musket butts, which were steel-plated for this purpose and attempting to envelop the opposing formation.

 Against cavalry, doctrine called for infantry units to tighten the spacing between their files to approximately 45 cm per man and to advance steadily.
 To be effective against infantry, cavalry needed to break into their formation and if the men were packed together this was not possible.
 It was accepted that so long as the morale of the infantry held, cavalry could do little against the front of such a formation.
 However, the flanks and rear were increasingly vulnerable as the infantry packed more closely together, as this made manoeuvring or turning the unit more difficult.